-6 Ngai Tahu, Ngati Apa, Ngati Koata, Ngati Kuia, Ngati Rarua, Ngati Toa, Rangitane, Te Ati Awa

-Source of information Customary authorisations issued for Marlborough Sounds Other information My assessment Methods used N/A Recreational fishers commonly use stationary and mobile rod/line methods, so customary fishers may also use these methods.
-The site is possible too deep for set netting.
+&lt;sup>6 Ngai Tahu, Ngati Apa, Ngati Koata, Ngati Kuia, Ngati Rarua, Ngati Toa, Rangitane, Te Ati Awa nformation Customary authorisations issued for Pelorus Sound Other information My assessment Methods used N/A Recreational fishers commonly use stationary and mobile rod/line methods, so customary fishers may also use these methods.
+Dredging and diving may occur in the general locality and particularly inshore of the proposed site for scallops.
+Set netting is possible but usually occurs in shallower bays and estuaries.
 Longlines may be used.
-Stationary rod/line fishing, are the most common methods for recreational fishers and may also be used by customary fishers.
-Species caught or targeted Scallops, blue cod, crayfish, pāua and butterfish are the most common species taken with customary authorisations from Pelorus Sound.
-Kina, snapper, moki and flatfish are also popular Butterfish, kina, pāua and crayfish are not typically found over the soft silty substrate at the proposed site.
-No scallops were observed by Davidson et al. (2018).
-The absence of hard substrates beneath the proposed marine farm makes it unlikely rock lobster, blue cod or other reef species are caught in the area of the proposed marine farm.
-Scallops are known to occur beneath some marine farms in Pelorus Sound but were not observed at this site.
-Snapper, and kahawai are likely to be the main species available for fishing at this site.
+Stationary and mobile rod/line, and possibly long lining methods may be used at the site.
+Set netting is possible but not likely.
+Beach seining is not a suitable method at the proposed site.
+It is not known if scallops are likely to be dredged or dived for within the proposed site.
+Species caught or targeted Blue cod, scallops, crayfish, pāua, and butterfish, are the most common species taken with customary authorisations from Pelorus Sound.
+Kina, snapper, moki, and flatfish are also popular Butterfish, moki, kina, pāua and crayfish are not typically found over the soft silty substrate at the proposed site.
+Scallops were known to be reasonably common at the original farm site once (Rayes and Richards, 2017).
+The absence of hard substrates beneath the proposed site makes it unlikely rock lobster, or other reef species would be caught there.
+Blue cod may be present immediately inshore of the site and in some areas of the site where live mussel reefs occur.
+Scallops are known to have occurred in the vicinity and may be fished here.
+Blue cod, tarakihi, gurnard, snapper and kahawai are likely to be the main fish species available for fishing at this site.